renatex333/music-player-on-chip/README.md

-# Music Player - APS 1
+# Music Player

-Made By: Renato Falcão & Matheus Barros
+Authors: Renato Falcão & Matheus Barros

 ## Documentation

-This was made as a project for the class "Computação Embarcado" - Insper, and it consists of making a Music Player using the Atmel SAME70-XPLD.
+This was made as a project for the class "Computação Embarcada" - Insper, and it consists of making a Music Player using the Atmel SAME70-XPLD.

 For more information access: